Data quality dimensions for fair AI: Abstract

 \section{Abstract}

-AI systems are not intrinsically neutral and biases trickle in any type of technological tool.
-In particular when dealing with people, AI algorithms reflect technical errors originating with mislabeled data.
-As they feed wrong and discriminatory classifications, perpetuating structural racism and marginalization, these systems are not systematically guarded against bias.
-In this article we consider the problem of bias in AI systems from the point of view of Information Quality dimensions.
-We illustrate potential improvements of a bias mitigation tool in gender classification errors, referring to two typically difficult contexts: the classification of non-binary individuals and the classification of transgender individuals.
-The identification of data quality dimensions to implement in bias mitigation tool may help achieve more fairness.
-Hence, we propose to consider this issue in terms of completeness, consistency, timeliness and reliability, and offer some theoretical results.
+Artificial Intelligence (AI) systems are not intrinsically neutral and biases trickle in any type of technological tool.
+In particular when dealing with people, the impact of AI algorithms' technical errors originating with mislabeled data is undeniable.
+As they feed wrong and discriminatory classifications, these systems are not systematically guarded against bias.
+In this article we consider the problem of bias in AI systems from the point of view of data quality dimensions.
+We highlight the limited model construction of bias mitigation tools based on accuracy strategy, illustrating potential improvements of a specific tool in gender classification errors occurring in two typically difficult contexts: the classification of non-binary individuals, for which the label set becomes incomplete with respect to the dataset; and the classification of transgender individuals, for which the dataset becomes inconsistent with respect to the label set.
+Using formal methods for reasoning about the behavior of the classification system in presence of a changing world, we propose to reconsider the fairness of the classification task in terms of completeness, consistency, timeliness and reliability, and offer some theoretical results.